 Tucker Viemeister, FIDSA | Viemeister Industries

-As a child growing up in Ohio, Viemeister saw how much fun his father, Read Viemeister, FIDSA had working as an industrial designer (Tucker was named after the car his father was working on when he was born).
+Growing up in Ohio, Viemeister saw how much fun his father, Read Viemeister, FIDSA, had working as an industrial designer.
+The younger Viemiester was named after the car his father was working on when Tucker was born.
 He also saw the commitment his mother had for her community work.
-These basic influences come together in Viemeister's own design career; a mix of enjoyment and responsibility, business and culture.
-It's a mix that he believes is essential to good design and a healthy society.
+These basic influences come together in Viemeister's own design career as a mix of enjoyment and responsibility, business and culture.
+It's a mix that he believes is essential to good design and a healthful society.

-In 1997 Hartmut Esslinger asked him to open a frogdesign studio in New York City.
-"Genius Watch" in BusinessWeek proclaimed: "Two of the most famous and mercurial figures in the product-design world are linking up."
-In two years he organized frog NY's multi-disciplinary team delivering integrated strategic design and communication (ISDC).
-Projects included: brand positioning, concepts and packaging for Nescafé and Motorola's satellite communication systems Iridium and Teledesic, Uniliver men's personal care sport product line; design exploration for a single-use camera for Agfa; and concept exploration high-tech/ergonomic sports bra.
+In 1997, Viemiester was asked by the famed industrial designer Hartmut Esslinger to open a frogdesign studio in New York City.
+"Genius Watch" in Businessweek proclaimed: "Two of the most famous and mercurial figures in the product-design world are linking up."
+In two years, Viemiester organized frog NYC's multi-disciplinary team, delivering integrated strategic design and communication (ISDC).
+Projects included: brand positioning, concepts and packaging for Nescafé and Motorola's satellite communication systems Iridium and Teledesic, Uniliver men's personal care sport product line, design exploration for a single-use camera for Agfa and concept exploration high-tech/ergonomic sports bra.

 As a Pratt graduate (bachelor's in industrial design '74), he is chair of the Rowena Reed Kostellow Fund (honoring one of Pratt's most influential professors).
-Tucker is vice president of the Architectural League of New York and was on the Board of the American Center for Design.
-As Chair of IDSA's 2005 IDEA awards program he selected the jury and instituted a new digital jurying process.
-He was chair of the 1995 national conference of the Industrial Designers Society of America in Santa Fe, and chair of the Cooper Hewitt's Professional Designers Advisory Committee.
-He is a fellow of the Industrial Designers Society of America.
+Viemiester is VP of the Architectural League of New York and was on the Board of the American Center for Design.
+As chair of IDSA's 2005 IDEA jury, he instituted a new digital jurying process.
+He was chair of IDSA"s 1995 International Design Conference in Santa Fe, NM, and chair of Cooper Hewitt's Professional Designers Advisory Committee.